Syllabus

 Catalog Description of Course:

-In the fields of Media Arts (MART), the art of ideational concepting using, arranging and designing with color to communicate important worded and visual messages is one of many important skills expected of an entry level visual communicator.
-As future communication designers/graphic designers, videographers, typographers, filmmakers etc. you will be expected to be adept in the nuanced art of choosing, organizing and arranging appropriate and meaningful colors within all aspects of these related fields of visual communication.
+In the fields of Media Arts (MART), the art of ideational concepting using, arranging and designing with color to communicate important worded and visual messages is one of many important skills expected of an entry-level visual communicator.
+As future communication designers/graphic designers, videographers, typographers, filmmakers, etc. you will be expected to be adept in the nuanced art of choosing, organizing and arranging appropriate and meaningful colors within all aspects of these related fields of visual communication.

 Course Pre-requisites: None